wilkelab/influenza_H3N2_passaging/README.md

 Repository contains all output of the analysis used in "Serial passaging causes extensive positive selection in seasonal influenza A hemagglutinin"

-*All FASTA files have been removed per the GISAID user agreement*
+### *All FASTA files have been removed per the GISAID user agreement*
+Sequence IDs used in each analysis are available in /trees

 ####README contain instructions for fully rerunning this analysis, notes for analysis, and a table of contents for this repository.